jimibue/demo-y8z-1/src/pages/intro-to-js/data-types.md

 ## The NaN type

 NaN stands for Not a Number.
 It is a special numeric value that indicates an invalid number.
-For example, the division of a string by a number returns NaN:.
+For example, the division of a string by a number returns NaN.

 ```javascript
 console.log("a" / 2); // NaN;